storybookjs/marko/docs/essentials/viewports.md

 There are cases where it's not effective for you to use a certain visual viewport on a global scale and you need it to adjust it to a individual story.

-This Essential's addon allows you to do so.
 You can change your story through [parameters](../writing-stories/parameters) to include the viewports you need to use for your component.

 [Parameters](../writing-stories/parameters) can be configured for a whole set of stories or a single story via the standard parameter API: